easy-infographics/easy-infographics.github.io/COVID-19/en/index.md

 **Check out this page also in other languages:** 🇮🇹  [Italian](../it/) 🇵🇹 [Portuguese](../pt/)

 Below you will find a collection of infographics on COVID-19.
 When not created by me, you can find the author(s) credits below the illustration.
-**These illustrations aim to answer specific question asked to me in a clear and simplified way**.
+**These illustrations aim to answer specific questions asked to me in a clear and simplified way**.

 # How does the COVID-19 mRNA vaccine work?

-The illustration below aims to show, in a colorful and fun way, how does the mRNA vaccine work and what happens when SARS-CoV-2 encounters a human cell (with and without the vaccination).
+The illustration below aims to show, in a colorful, fun and simple way, what does the mRNA vaccine do once injected in our body, and what happens when a human cell encounters the virus with and without the vaccination.

 [![How does the mRNA vaccine work - english cartoon version](images/cartoon_vaccine_EN.svg)](images/cartoon_vaccine_EN.svg) **credits for this illustration: Eleonora Nigro (Twitter: [@enigrox](https://twitter.com/enigrox))**

-Here you can see an alternative illustration of what happens to our cells when they come into contact with SARS-CoV-2 (the virus that causes the COVID-19 disease) **before, during and after the vaccination with the mRNA vaccine.**
+Here you can see an alternative illustration of what happens during vaccination and to our cells when they come into contact with SARS-CoV-2 (the virus that causes the COVID-19 disease) **with and without the vaccination with the mRNA vaccine.**

 [![How does the mRNA vaccine work - english version](images/vaccine.svg)](images/vaccine.svg)

-mRNA vaccines are not the only type of vaccine available against COVID-19, but for simplicity are the only ones described in this infographic.
+mRNA vaccines are not the only type of vaccine available against COVID-19, but for simplicity are the only ones described in this infographics.
 Approved COVID-19 mRNA vaccines include those produced by Pfizer-BioNTech and Moderna.

 Syringe image obtained from [Pixabay](https://pixabay.com/users/janjf93-3084263/).